-- (a) The person filing a petition to request a declaratory ruling shall provide such further information or participate in such evidentiary or other proceedings as the committee shall direct after reviewing the petition and any objections or other replies received with respect to the petition. - (b) Upon review and consideration, the committee shall issue a written ruling either granting or denying the petition, including an explanation of the factual and legal basis for granting or denying the petition, within 90 days of receipt of the petition.
+(a) The person filing a petition to requesting a declaratory ruling shall provide such further information or participate in such evidentiary or other proceedings as the committee shall direct after reviewing the petition and any objections or other replies received with respect to the petition.

+(b) Upon review and consideration, the committee shall issue a written ruling either granting or denying the petition, motion with including an explanation of the factual and legal basis for granting or denying the petition, such motion within 90 days of receipt of the petitionreceiving the motion.